Liege72/alertsbot/README.md

+*After several years of selling this simple bot, I have decided to make the code public to contribute to the community and showcase more of my work on GitHub.
+Please note that this code was written several years ago and may not represent my current proficiency with C#.

 # AlertsBot
+This bot was originally developed for day traders who requested a custom solution and has primarily been sold to day traders and cryptocurrency enthusiasts.
+The bot is designed to send alerts to servers where it has been enabled.
+Using a simple slash command, an admin_user (see details below) can broadcast alerts to all servers where they have enabled the bot.
+While the bot can be added to multiple servers, it will only forward alerts to servers explicitly enabled by an admin_user.

 ## Preparation
 In preparation of creating this bot, you should have the following:
 - A Discord application made with the [discord developer portal](https://discord.com/developers/applications)
 - A [MongoDB](https://mongodb.com) database of your own
 - A basic understanding how how to use the discord developer portal
+- A method of hosting this bot using a server, docker, whatever the case may be for you
 ---
 ## Quick start

 ### Step One
-After cloning this respiratory, make sure you have the following packages installed:<br /><br />
+After cloning this repository, make sure you have the following packages installed:<br /><br />
-**Discord.Net Version 3.2.0 +**
+**Discord.Net Version 3.17.0 +**
 ```
-Install-Package Discord.Net -Version 3.2.0
+Install-Package Discord.Net -Version 3.17.0
 ```
-**MongoDB.Driver Version 2.14.1 +**
+**MongoDB.Driver Version 3.1.0 +**
 ```
-Install-Package MongoDB.Driver -Version 2.14.1
+Install-Package MongoDB.Driver -Version 3.1.0
 ```
-**MongoDB.Bson Version 2.14.1 +**
+**MongoDB.Bson Version 3.1.0 +**
 ```
-Install-Package MongoDB.Bson -Version 2.14.1
+Install-Package MongoDB.Bson -Version 3.1.0
 ```

 ### Step Two
 Open the `Config.jsonc` file and enter your custom settings.
-- **BotToken:** This is your discord applications API key.
+- `token`: This is your Discord apps API key
-- **MongoCS:** This is your mongodb connection string; these usually start with `mongodb://`
+- `mongo_connection_string`: This is your MongoDB connection string; it should start with `mongodb://`
-- **DatabaseName:** This will be the name of the database your collection will be stored in
+- `database_name`: This will be the name of the database your collection will be stored in
-- **CollectionName:** This will be the name of the collection that the bots data will be stored in
+- `collection_name`: This will be the name of the collection that the bots data will be stored in
-- **CustomStatus:** This is the custom status you want your bot to have, leave `null` if you want to keep it blank
+- `custom_status`: This is the custom status you want your bot to have, leave `null` if you want to keep it blank
-- **AdminUser:** This is the ID of the user that can use the send, enable and disable commands
+- `admin_users`: This is an array of Discord user ids for the users that you want to be able to control your bot and send alerts; ids should be strings not longs

 ### Step Three
 Run the `AlertsBot.exe` file to start the bot.
 The bot should be up and running and you can use it as you wish!
 See the next section to see the available commands.